Almost every year, I throw an annual dessert party where all my friends and family gather to eat the 20 to 25 desserts that I bake.

 It’s best to start this recipe 1 day before you want to serve it.
 The lemon filling is best when the lemon slices have macerated overnight.
 You should also make the pie crust the day before and let it chill in the refrigerator before rolling it out.

-- 2 cups (400 grams) sugar, plus more to sprinkle on the crust
+2 cups (400g) sugar, plus more to sprinkle on the crust

 Prepare the pie crust: